 Sometimes we make links look like buttons.
 Sometimes we make buttons look like links.
-This is unfortunate.
-Maybe there is something we can do about this.
-Let’s talk through the four types of buttons/links.
+This can be a problem.
+Maybe there’s something we can do about it.
+But before we get to it, let’s discuss the four different types of buttons and links.

 1. Submit buttons

-Links let us navigate to pages or locations within a page.
-Either way, they’re typically underlined to stand out amongst prose content.
-Or they might reside in a special place like a header to help cognition.
+Links let users navigate to pages or locations within a page.
+They’re usually underlined to stand out amongst prose content.
+Or they might be positioned in a special location like a header to help cognition.

-Call to action buttons often look like buttons to make them prominent in an interface.
-There is no dedicated element.
-They are just regular links styled to call users to action — hence the name.
+Calls to action look like buttons to make them prominent but there’s no specific call to action element.
+They are just regular links styled as buttons.

 What’s the problem?

 In Resilient Web Design Jeremy Keith discusses the idea of material honesty.
 He says that “one material should not be used as a substitute for another, otherwise the end result is deceptive”.